What is egg sharing?

 You will be asked by the nurses to complete a “pen picture” of yourself.
 This is an opportunity for you to write about yourself in a non-identifying way.
 We would strongly encourage you to do this.
 This is information that could be given to a child if they ask about their biological mother.
 There have been changes in the law with respect to donation.
-All egg sharers are encouraged to read the HFEA leaflet ‘What you need to know about donating sperm, eggs or embryos" carefully.

 How do you share the eggs?

 The eggs will be assessed for quality, and divided equally between you and your recipient.
 If there are an odd number of eggs, you will be allocated the extra one.

 What happens if I do not produce enough eggs?